meghnaaallam/meghnaaallam/README.md

 > Previously, I worked with **Mindtree Solutions (now LTIMindtree)** for 1.5 years in *building solutions for Fortune 500 clients on several SaaS platforms*

-I am currently learning & exploring Cloud (Terraform) and GraphQL 👀
+I am currently learning & exploring Typescript and GraphQL 👀

 I am also building a side project called **GoalIT** 🚀 (cause new year, new me duhhh) Check it out [here](https://github.com/meghnaaallam/goalit-24)